 Jesus' understanding of righteousness includes corrupt sacrifice of one or more innocents to let sinners go on seemingly unladen - the Bible way is one of butchering innocent animals to let culprits go on unhurt there and then - for example Lev 16 -, and to butchering an innocent for the sake of culprits.
 One may assent to it as great and glorious, or recognise it as corrupt - low and able to make neurotics or worse, at any rate.
 Those who agree to fundamentally corrupt practice and misname it as glorious and righteous and needed for salvation, may be termed sinners, reformed or otherwise, and perhaps crooked at bottom, which may show up after time.

-Jesus vouches for the Law of Moses that institutionalises slavery, butchery of innocent animals, scapegoating and other cruelties in Mt 5:17-19.
+Jesus vouches for the Law of Moses that institutionalises slavery, butchery of innocent animals, scapegoating and other cruelties in Matthew 5:17-19.
 The tragedy of it includes that the same law would have his own mother, the pregnant Mary, stoned to death on her father's doorstep for getting with child - the foetus Jesus - without being married.
 Stoned to death if found out, that is.
-(Deut 22:23,24).
+(Deuteronomy 22:23,24).

 The Law would also have Jesus executed for prophesying falsely about the end of the world, but he was gone when the end did not come and he was thus exposed as one more false prophet because the end did not come as he foretold (see Bart Ehrman, Jesus: Apocalyptic Prophet of the New Millennium (2001).
 When the end should have come, Jesus had already been executed, and perhaps no one at that time thought of executing him once more, but the Law is there.

 Yogananda on his part prophesied about the third and fourth World War before 2000 CE, and "England is finished.
 Finished.
 Finished!" and Russia annihilated by then too (Kriyananda 2011, 125-26.
 Extracted; Kriyananda 1973, chap 6).
 Yogananda definitely made it to that infamous group that Yahweh would have killed . . . according to the Law, that is.
-(See Deut 18:20-22).
+(See Deuteronomy 18:20-22).

 Both Yogananda and Jesus admittedly sawed off the branches they were sitting on: they sabotaged their own values, and have caused lots of problems to those taken in.